 For conferences, meetings, seminars and exhibitions, weddings or parties, Carlisle Racecourse offeres the most flexible facilities around.
 Located just off Junction 42 of the M6, we offer superb facilities for both race day and non race day events with a variety of sized rooms and ample free parking.

 Flexible space and award-winning service; Olympia London's conference facilities is perfect for 200-1500 delegates.
 Our award winning team will help you find the perfect fit to create a bespoke conference in one of our three unique spaces.
 And with DDR packages from £65, why not book a showround and experience the venue for yourself.

 From World War II to Korea, HMS Belfast has been looking after our nation since 1938.
 Now, moored next to the iconic Tower Bridge, it’s protecting the quality of our nation’s events.
 As the last surviving example of 20th century Royal Navy warships, she is a truly unique venue for weddings, client entertainment and meetings.

 Edgbaston is one the UK’s leading sporting venues which features an array of versatile, modern and luxurious suites that are suitable for any occasion from small meetings to large conferences.
 Our unique and iconic venue provides an exquisite backdrop with suites that offer natural daylight and stunning views overlooking the famous Edgbaston pitch.

-With excellent facilities and a wealth of flexible interior space, Twickenham can effortlessly cater for large-scale business conferences with state-of-the-art AV, private dinners and social receptions or meetings.
-In all there are 25 dedicated spaces and rooms, many providing attendees and delegates with a view of the famous playing field.
+Awarded Best Sporting Venue for Events 2018 Twickenham can effortlessly cater for large-scale business conferences with state-of-the-art AV, private dinners and social receptions or meetings.
+In all there are 25 dedicated spaces and rooms, many providing attendees and delegates with excellent facilities and a wealth of flexible interior space.